© 2024 Paid for by Friends of Tootie Smith, #20116. All rights reserved. Services by burnett media group. Hosting by Hostdoodle.

 Improved Public Safety

 Our commission’s number one priority is public safety, and our results speak for themselves.
-Under this commission, the county has reduced homelessness by 31% and our violent crime is dramatically lower than in our neighboring communities.
-Our commitment to public safety can be further seen in the recently passed 2023-2024 county budget, which includes the largest public safety budget in county history and keeps every law enforcement position.
+Under this commission, the county has reduced homelessness by 65%, the four safest cities in Oregon are in Clackamas County and Clackamas County was recognized as the safest county of a population over 90,000.
+Our commitment to public safety is clear in the 2023-2024 county budget, which allocates 65% of general funds to public safety.
+It's the largest public safety budget in county history and keeps every law enforcement position.
 As a commission, we also promise to supplement potential revenue declines for the Sheriff’s Office with general funds because we are committed to a fully funded public safety effort.
-As a commission, to keep public safety in Clackamas County, we also voted for the new county courthouse.
+To ensure we have an efficient and effective justice system in the county, our commission also voted for the new county courthouse.
 We need a new county courthouse to handle our growing population and guarantee our residents can access the numerous services we provide at the county level including, Social Services, Behavioral Health, Public Health, Juvenile Services, Veterans Services, and A Safe Place Family Justice Center.

 Increased Public Accountability